phaethon/kamene/README.md

 Install with 'python3 setup.py install' from source tree (get it with `git clone https://github.com/phaethon/scapy.git`) or `pip3 install scapy-python3` for latest published version.

 On all OS except Linux libpcap should be installed for sending and receiving packets (not python modules - just C libraries) or winpcap driver on Windows.
-On some OS and configurations installing libdnet may imporove experience.
+On some OS and configurations installing libdnet may improve experience (for MacOS: `brew install libdnet`).
 On Windows libdnet is not required.
 On some less common configurations netifaces may improve experience.

 ## Usage